 - Students who are auditioning for guitar may apply for Guitar Ensemble, Jazz Ensemble, or Modern Band.
 However, they must submit separate applications if they opt to apply for multiple ensembles.

 - Students who are auditioning on drumset may apply for Jazz Ensemble or Modern Band.
 However, they must submit separate applications if they opt to apply for both ensembles.

 - The final determination of eligibility for the All-National Honor Ensembles (ANHE) program is made by the student’s state Music Education Association (MEA).
 Please reach out to your state MEA with eligibility questions.

 - Some states may require that students are both selected AND perform in their All-State.
 Students must follow the directive of their individual state MEA with regard to participation.

 - Students who fail to comply with their individual state requirements will not be eligible to participate in the NAfME All-National Honor Ensembles program.

-- Read our 2017 ANHE FAQ
+- Read the 2020 ANHE FAQ

 - Find information on past NAfME All-National Honor Ensembles